‘Super Troopers 2’ director talks about raising $4.6 million from fans and why critics don’t seem to get its humor

 We started raising money, and it was a little challenging, and finally we decided to crowdfund it.
 It was a high-risk bet, because if they didn’t fund it, the movie never would have been made at all.
 So we took a gamble, we did it, and it really ended up, I mean, $4.6 million they gave us, 54,000 people.
 And the crowd-funding was sort of the beginning of the advertising campaign really.
 Three years ago when we started raising the money, that’s when it really got like, every piece of art has to be good, every video had to feel close enough to the first one to give audiences the idea that, “Oh, they can still do it.”

-Lynch: I saw a couple reports that the film is tracking to do well at the box office.
+Lynch: I saw a couple reports that the film is tracking to do well.
 Given the success of the crowdfunding, did you anticipate that it would be a success at the box office?

 Chandrasekhar: You know, you can’t ever be confident about the box office, because it can be anything.
 You never know what’s going to happen.
 So, no. We have been incredibly surprised by the numbers, and excited.
 It’s been great to see how many people have come out.
 I mean, it’s fantastic.